Trump guilty verdict marks first-ever criminal conviction for a former president

 The former president is expected to appeal the verdict, but the appeals process is likely to extend beyond the Nov.
 5 election, legal experts say.

-Thursday’s conviction – the first ever of a former or current United States president – promises to boost Mr. Trump’s supporters' belief in his longstanding contention that the legal system is weaponized against him.
+Thursday’s conviction – the first ever of a former or current U.S. president – promises to boost Trump supporters’ belief in his long-standing contention that the legal system is weaponized against him.
 And it adds yet another unique dimension to an American presidential campaign that was already unlike any other in history.
 His political opponents are likely to hammer on his status as a convicted felon.

 “A conviction shows that no one is above the law, and Trump’s prediction that he could walk down Fifth Avenue and shoot someone and get away with it isn’t as accurate as he thought,” says Cheryl Bader, a criminal law professor at Fordham University.